TimCannady/FavoriteThings_v2/README.md

 Ajax + Lifecycle: how initial render fires before ajax completes.
 Can patch with a conditional "loading".

 Ajax + Form Submit + ReactRouter: debugging context and this to get transitionTo('home)') / pushState to work after a successful login.

+That = This: passing a method from a parent to a child wouldn't work with this.myFucntion()
 <!--

 TO-DO